aeferreira/similarity_share/README.md

 Furthermore, it also contains some of the peripheral work done during this year that helped the dissertation and was ultimately not included in the final version of the dissertation.

-Here, we will present how this repository is organized and what is present in each file.
+Here, we will present the requirements for the files in the repository as well as how it is organized and what is present in each file.
 Most files are: data, jupyter notebooks or small Python scripts auxiliary to notebooks.

+# Requirements for the repository

+It is highly recommended the installation of Anaconda with powerful scientific packages pre-installed:

+- `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ (or `Miniconda <http://conda.pydata.org/miniconda.html>`_ followed by the necessary ``conda install``'s).

+#### The requirements for the files in this repository are:

+- Python 3.4 and above at least (not tested with lower Python versions).
+- `numpy`, `pandas`, `scipy`, `seaborn`, `scikit-learn`, `matplotlib`, `networkx`, `itertools` (from the Anaconda distribution).
+- `metabolinks` (requires manual installation) - fundamental to most Jupyter Notebooks.
+- `netlsd` (requires manual installation).
+- `Jupyter` platform is also highly recommended since most of the development was made in Jupyter Notebooks.

+These other Python packages that are present in the Anaconda distribution were also used at some points:

+- `random`.
+- `joblib`, `sys`.
+- `colorsys`, `elips`.
+- `collections`, `pathlib`.
+- `re`.

 # Organization of the repository - File by file